btruemn/foundryvtt-rasberry-pi-4/README.md

 sudo apt-get update
 sudo apt-get install nginx
 ```
 5. Create an Nginx configuration file for your domain.
-Make sure to update the references to your.hostname.com in the configuration: `sudo nano /etc/nginx/sites-available/your.hostname.com`
+Make sure to update the references to `your.hostname.com` in the configuration file: `sudo nano /etc/nginx/sites-available/your.hostname.com`
 ```
 # This goes in a file within /etc/nginx/sites-available/.
 By convention,
 # the filename would be either "your.domain.com" or "foundryvtt", but it